jeremy-r-mayer/subcurmudgeon.github.io/misc/twittertrends.md

 title: Console Twitter Trends
 ---

-Top 50 Twitter trends on the console.
+Top 50 Twitter trends on the console with curl.

 ```shell
 #!/bin/bash